 - Newborn jaundice which occurs sooner and is more severe than normal

 - Enlarged liver or spleen

-- Hydrops (fluid throughout the body's tissues, including in the spaces containing the lungs, heart, and abdominal organs), which can lead to heart failure from too much fluid
+- Hydrops (fluid throughout the body's tissues, including in the spaces containing the lungs, heart, and abdominal organs), which can lead to heart failure and/or respiratory failure from too much fluid

 Which tests are done depends on the type of blood group incompatibility and the severity of symptoms, but may include: